keelworks/KeelCompass/README.md

 6. **Open a pull request**

+When opening a pull request, please include the following information:
+    - **Developer Name:** Your name
+    - **Feature Name:** A brief description of the feature or changes

 Please make sure to update tests as appropriate and follow the code of conduct.

 ---